-The book accomplishes this in an unorthodox way by folding out to about 2 meters (over 6 feet) in width!
+The book presents its subject in an unorthodox way by folding out to about 2 meters (over 6 feet) in width!
 It divides the entire stretch into the various time periods and epochs, with the appropriate plants and animals appearing in their respective eras.
 A little blurb accompanies each creature, giving the reader a brief introduction to them.

 Now once you actually unfold the timeline and have had some time to admire the illustrations, you will notice the rather small font size of the text.
 This can prove a challenge even to young eyes.
 Fortunately, the creators of the book anticipated this, and included a nifty little card-shaped, plastic magnifying glass.
 It really proves quite useful in avoiding the fatigue that comes from squinting at such tiny letters!
 It’s also nice to see many of the illustrations in a larger size.
 My boys have great fun putting the magnifying glass to good use in other projects as well, quite unrelated to the timeline book itself.

 Speaking of the illustrations, the timeline really stuffs itself to the brim with as many creatures as can possibly fit!
 The boys and I have fun making a “seek and find” sort of game out of it, hunting for specific animals they recognize.
 While rendered in a cartoony style, the animals generally look pretty accurate for the most part.
-Even scouring it with a critical eye, the only inaccuracies that really stood out to me were the Edaphosaurus that doesn’t really look any different from the Dimetrodon above it, and the funky feathering on some of the theropods.
+A few of the animals are a little off: for example the Edaphosaurus that doesn’t really look any different from the Dimetrodon above it, and the funky feathering on some of the theropods.
+But taken as a whole, these are relatively minor issues when examining the whole 6 foot spread.

 In addition to the timeline, the book brings some additional fun with a faux newspaper included in the back called “The Wallbook Chronicle”.
 It contains a series of articles written as though they are contemporary news reports of important moments in the history of science, especially as relates to the concept of natural history, though other subjects also get coverage.
 The articles make for some fun light reading, and often contain some fun science and pop culture jokes.